oravus/vpr-workshop/index.md

 ## Competition
 From decades, place recognition has been applied to a range of localization and navigation tasks, but only a few methods have been proposed for large scale map assembling.
 On the other hand, with the development of autonomous driving, last mile delivery and multi agent cooperation, there is a huge demand for efficient and accurate large scale, crowd-sourced map updating.
 In this competition, General Place Recognition (GPR) for Autonomous Map Assembling, we provide a comprehensive evaluation platform of large scale LiDAR/IMU datasets,  repeatedly collected at different times in a variety of environments (city/park/indoor), with varying overlaps.
 The target is to assemble the joint large scale map based mainly on the place recognition ability without any GPS assistance.

-We invite you to participate in the [competition](https://metaslam.github.io/competitions/iros2023/) led by Peng Yin and Sebastian Scherer from CMU.
+We invite you to participate in the [competition](https://metaslam.github.io/competitions/iros2023/) led by Peng Yin (CityU HK) and Sebastian Scherer (CMU).
 The winners will have the opportunity to present their work at this workshop.
 The challenge timeline is as below:

 [Due 23:59 UTC-0]